wiremoons/wiremoons.github.io/_posts/2020-12-19-Ada-Language-Introduction.md

 * Soft or hard real time systems;
 * Low level systems programming.

-Specific domains seeing Ada usage include aerospace, defense, civil aviation,  rail, and many others.
+Specific domains seeing Ada usage include aerospace, defence, civil aviation,  rail, and many others.
 These applications require a high degree of safety: where a software defect is not just an annoyance, but may have severe consequences.

 Ada code has facilitated such massive software projects such as the *Space Station* and the *Paris Metro*.
 These are just two examples of projects where safety is critical.